xiexieeric/source/README.md

 * Attend all lectures and workshops
   * Absences beyond 5 will result in failure to complete the program
 * Attend a community event every week for the first 3 weeks
-* Grab coffee with another 404 student
+* Grab coffee with another Source student
 * Project:
   * Due at the end of the semester
   * Consumes at least 1 web API
-  * 404 project may be submitted to another class, but a class project may not be your 404 project
+  * Source project may be submitted to another class, but a class project may not be your Source project

 ## Class Schedule:
 Here is an overview of the topics that will be covered, and the general order in which they will be presented.